-Documentary stamps also referred to as just “doc stamps” or a transfer tax is the tax paid to the state of Florida to “transfer” the ownership of the property from one party to another.
+Documentary stamps are also referred to as just “doc stamps” or sometimes a transfer tax.
+This is the tax paid to the state of Florida to “transfer” the ownership of the property from one party to another.
 It’s the same tax paid in every county with exception to Miami-Dade.
 The amount paid is $0.70 per $100 based on the sale price of the home.
 So for example, if the sale price of the home was $200,000 in Marion County the doc stamps would be $1,400.

 How Much Are Property Taxes at Closing?

 In Florida, property taxes are paid in arrears (meaning you will pay last year’s taxes this year).
 The seller therefore needs to pay the new buyer for their portion of the property tax for the timeframe they had ownership of the home in the existing year.

 So for instance, if the home is closing on April 1st (assuming a non-leap year), the seller will have had ownership of the home for 90 days (31 in January, 28 in February and 31 in March) and thus will need to pay for 90 days of property taxes.
 Let’s pretend the property taxes are $2,200 per year, to calculate what the seller would owe we would divide $2,200 by 365 to get a daily rate and then multiply that by the number of days the seller owns the home (the buyer always owns the day of closing).
 In this example the seller would pay $542.47.

 A side note: the buyer may owe the seller for property taxes if the seller has already paid the current years taxes.
 This can happen when the closing takes place later in the year.

 What is Title Insurance?